LLMQuant/Deep_Research/readme.md

 ## Font Requirements

-The application uses "Huawen Kaiti" (华文楷体) font by default.
-On macOS, it falls back to "STHeiti Light.ttc" if the Huawen Kaiti font is not available.
+The application uses the "STKaiti" font included in the project's `font` directory by default.
+If this font is not available, it falls back to "STHeiti Light.ttc" on macOS.

 For Chinese text, it's recommended to use a font that supports Chinese characters, such as:
+- STKaiti (楷体)
 - Huawen Kaiti (华文楷体)
 - SimSun (宋体)
 - SimHei (黑体)